Experts urge Charleston area restaurant owners facing rent payment to call their landlords

 Charleston area restaurant owners who won’t have enough cash to cover rent on Wednesday should talk to their landlords as soon as possible, commercial real estate experts say.

+“It sounds hokey, but we’re all in this together," O'Kelley said.
+"It’s not your usual ‘I just didn’t pay rent this month.’ ”

-This week marks the first rent cycle in South Carolina since the advent of rules to promote social distancing, including the closure of restaurant dining rooms statewide.
-The sudden financial blow of similar mandates across the country has been so intense that national chains including The Cheesecake Factory and Subway have warned landlords not to expect Apr.
-1 rent checks.
+This week marks the first rent cycle in South Carolina since the advent of rules promoting social distancing, including the closure of restaurant dining rooms statewide.
+The sudden financial blow of similar mandates across the country has been so intense that national chains including The Cheesecake Factory and Subway have warned landlords not to expect April 1 rent checks.

 “Due to these extraordinary events, I am asking for your patience, and frankly, your help,” The Cheesecake Factory’s CEO wrote in a letter to landlords that those experienced in real estate transactions say could provide a model for independent restaurateurs.